bmwcarit/ramses/doc/sphinx/viewer.rst

 * ``<luafile>`` is an optional configuration file written in lua to modify the scene view (see :ref:`lua_configuration_api` for details)
 * ``<luafile>`` is found in the same path as ``<ramsesfile>`` if not provided as an argument.
-  For auto-detection the file extensions `rlogic` and `lua` are expected.
+  For auto-detection the file extension `lua` is expected.
 * If no ``<luafile>`` is found, the viewer will show the scene and propose to store a default configuration.
 * Display size is auto-detected based on the first camera viewport found in the scene.
-  This can be overridden by the options :option:`ramses-logic-viewer --width` and :option:`ramses-logic-viewer --height`.
+  This can be overridden by the options :option:`ramses-viewer --width` and :option:`ramses-viewer --height`.

 The tool's intended use-cases are primarily: